Hearing And Understanding Speech

 Because:

-1. Background noise competes with speech signals, making it difficult for the brain to separate voices.
+- Background noise competes with speech signals, making it harder for the brain to separate voices.

-2. Multiple speakers (like in a group conversation) require the brain to focus on one voice while ignoring others—this is called the “cocktail party effect.”
+- Multiple speakers, such as in a group conversation, require the brain to focus on one voice while ignoring others.
+This is known as the “cocktail party effect.”

-3. Hearing loss (even mild) reduces the ability to distinguish between similar speech sounds, especially consonants like s, f, t, p.
+- Hearing loss, even if mild, can reduce the ability to distinguish between similar speech sounds, especially consonants like s, f, t, and p.

 What are some common hearing disorders in adults?